 Let me translate this to something easier to understand:

-To make a cup of coffee that meets the Golden Cup Standard, use 5 to 6 grams of ground coffee for every 100 ml. of water and make sure that the water is close to 93.0°C (200°F).
+To make a standard cup of coffee use 5 to 6 grams of ground coffee for every 100 ml. of water and make sure that the water is close to 93.0°C (200°F).

 But what if you want to measure your water in cups instead of mililiters?